FluidGroup/Brightroom/README.md

 ### Customize Built-In Control-UI using override

 There is `Options` struct in PixelEditor.
-We can create options that fits our usecases.
+We can create options that fit our usecases.

 So, If we need to change BrightnessControl, override BrightnessControlBase class.
 Then set that class to Options.